leelavathysundaravadivel-source/Simple-Calculator/README.md

-"Assignment 7 - Advanced Calculator by Leelavathy".
+# Assignment 7 - Advanced Calculator by Leelavathy.